yast/yast-yast2/doc/etc-and-usr-etc.md

 As a first step, we have added a {Yast2::CFA::Sysctl} class which offers an API to sysctl settings.
 This new class uses `/etc/sysctl.d/50-yast.conf` instead of `/etc/sysctl.conf` to write the configuration.
+Moreover, it updates known keys that are present in the original `/etc/sysctl.conf` to avoid confusion.

 ## An Elaborated Proposal